runtimeverification/haskell-backend/design-decisions/2020-05-02-function-rules.md

 ## Purpose

+This document

+1. describes how function rules are currently interpreted in Kore,
+1. exposes some problems with the current approach, and
-The purpose of this document is to describe in detail how K function rules will be interpreted in Kore.
+1. explains how function rules will be interpreted in Kore in the future to solve these problems.
-We will also summarize the motivation for this decision, that is: what problems this decision solves.

 ## Notation